-Feedback from industry and recommendations of the Australian National Audit Office's Application of cost recovery principles (report no. 38 2018-19) suggest we review our engagement approach with industry, to better communicate efficiency and effectiveness of our regulatory activity to industry.
+Following feedback from industry and recommendations of the Australian National Audit Office's Application of cost recovery principles (report no. 38 2018-19) we reviewed our engagement approach with industry, to better communicate efficiency and effectiveness of our regulatory activity to industry.